Do you need to be paying sales tax? Check out our nexus calculator.

 • Sales Thresholds – Gross receipts from referral sales reaching state-specific limits

-Platforms like Amazon and Etsy collect and remit sales tax on behalf of sellers when nexus is established.
-Marketplace sales compliance is simpler, but businesses must still handle sales tax for non-marketplace sales in nexus states.
+If you sell on Amazon or Etsy, those types of platforms collect and remit sales tax on your behalf when nexus is established.
+This makes marketplace sales compliance much simpler (but you’ll still need to handle sales tax for non-marketplace sales in nexus states).

 Taxability and Sales Tax Obligations